Aggarwal-Raghav/hive-site/content/docs/latest/admin/hive-schema-tool.md

 The dbType "`mssql`" was added in Hive 0.13.1 with [HIVE-6862](https://issues.apache.org/jira/browse/HIVE-6862).

+As of [HIVE-29246](https://issues.apache.org/jira/browse/HIVE-29246), the Derby driver class name has been updated to `org.apache.derby.iapi.jdbc.AutoloadedDriver`.
+If you are using Derby, please ensure you use this new class name.

 ### Usage Examples

 * Initialize to current schema for a new Hive setup: